UK consolidates Bank of England's bank supervision role

 The government also said it was looking for the power to re-define the role of the BoE’s deputy governors and other top officials without getting detailed parliamentary approval.

-Financial lawyers said the changes formalize the BoE’s central role in regulation, potentially partly sidelining the standalone Financial Conduct Authority, which was set up alongside the PRA in 2013.
+Financial lawyers said the changes formalise the BoE’s central role in regulation, potentially partly sidelining the standalone Financial Conduct Authority, which was set up alongside the PRA in 2013.

-“It really tends to emphasize the extent to which the Bank is essentially in control now of the regulatory agenda for banks and insurers,” said Michael McKee, a lawyer at DLA Piper.
+“It really tends to emphasise the extent to which the Bank is essentially in control now of the regulatory agenda for banks and insurers,” said Michael McKee, a lawyer at DLA Piper.

 Etay Katz, a lawyer at Allen & Overy, said the changes would increase the influence other parts of the BoE have over prudential regulation.